 Note: This is different from the inspired message that was communicated to Simeon (Luke 2:26) who was told that he would not see death until he saw the Lord’s Christ (the Lord’s first coming).
 In the days of Simeon, if the believers had said, “Simeon will not die until Christ comes,” then they would have been correct.

 In interpreting prophecy it’s important to pay attention to the exact words of Christ and the exact words of Scripture.
 If we stray from “Thus Saith the Lord” then we can easily fall prey to erroneous views or foolish and ungrounded speculation.
 The error which these early disciples embraced was minor compared to the serious errors that were to come later (“The church has replaced Israel in God’s program” “There will be no future earthly kingdom” etc.).

 A Lesson in Church History

 If these early disciples could have erred with respect to the Lord’s coming, then it is not difficult to see how the early church fathers could have embraced erroneous ideas about certain doctrines even very early in the history of the church.
-Thus we should not be surprised to find such errors as baptismal regeneration, the undue exaltation of the bishop, etc. creep in not long after the time of the apostles.
+Thus we should not be surprised to find such errors as baptismal regeneration and the growing authority of a single bishop in certain cities, etc. Such errors developed not long after the time of the apostles.
 What the church fathers taught is always of interest but it must never be used to establish a doctrine.
-The key question must ever be, “What saith the Scriptures?”
+The key question must ever be, "What saith the Scriptures?"
 (Romans 4:3).